 2. Attain a minimum GPA of 2.5.

-3. Successfully complete the English and mathematics basic skills competency requirements of the college.
+- the college writing (CWP 101/102) basic skills competency requirements of the college

 *Evening courses available.
 Evening and weekend field education not guaranteed